 Though the primary symptoms of Parkinson’s disease are easy to see, there are a handful of non-motor symptoms that may affect seniors.
 If your senior loved one has Parkinson’s, he or she may be experiencing some or all of these hidden symptoms.
-To help ensure you are able to recognize and seek treatment for your loved one’s non-motor symptoms, Home Care Assistance in Fort Myers discusses five of the less obvious symptoms of the disease.
+To help ensure you are able to recognize and seek treatment for your loved one’s non-motor symptoms, Fort Myers Home Care Assistance discusses five of the less obvious symptoms of the disease.

 1. Fatigue or Trouble Sleeping

 Because sleeping can become difficult for seniors with Parkinson’s as a result of nightmares, sleep apnea, and frequent waking to urinate, they may also experience daytime sleepiness and fatigue.
 If your loved one frequently falls asleep while watching television, dozes during car rides, or is generally tired throughout the day, he or she may be experiencing trouble sleeping.

 Because of chemical changes in the brain, seniors with Parkinson’s will sometimes experience feelings of apathy.
 If your loved one begins seeming distant, cold, or disinterested, this change in attitude may be the result of cognitive changes caused by Parkinson’s.
 Medications that target other Parkinson’s symptoms may also aggravate these feelings of apathy.

 Parkinson’s disease causes cognitive impairment in about fifty percent of cases, leading to memory problems, confusion, and slower processing.
 As seniors with Parkinson’s frequently have slowed speech, delayed processing time and responses can easily be overlooked.
 Many seniors in advanced stages of Parkinson’s will also experience some symptoms of dementia or other memory conditions.